Pay Raise Calculator

 How the Pay Raise Calculator Works

 A raise doesn't translate 1:1 to more take-home pay because of progressive taxation.
-For example, a 10% raise on a $60,000 salary adds $6,000 gross, but only about $4,200 after taxes — because part of the raise may land in a higher tax bracket.
+For example, under this calculator's 2026 federal and FICA assumptions, a 10% raise on a $60,000 salary adds $6,000 gross and about $4,821 after taxes.

 Frequently Asked Questions